jhelvy/logitr/README.md

 based on the algorithms in Kenneth Train’s book [*Discrete Choice Methods with Simulation, 2nd Edition (New York: Cambridge University Press, 2009)*](https://eml.berkeley.edu/books/choice2.html).

+## JSS Article

+An associated paper in the *Journal of Statistical Software* about this package is available at <https://doi.org/10.18637/jss.v105.i10>

 ## Installation